astampoulis/makam/WIP.md

-- [ ] see if we can optimize stuff
+- [ ] have both bracket and layout syntaxes, use iso for convs